 Nemo

-In my Human Factors class I was tasked to pick some sort of minority and make an inclusive hand-held device to help with their specific challenges.
-I chose Alzheimer's disease.
+For my Human Factors course, I was tasked with identifying a specific underserved user group and designing an inclusive handheld device to address their unique challenges.
+I focused on individuals living with Alzheimer’s disease.

 Date